kyamagu/matlab-fscache/README.md

     fscache.delete('my_pets', 'chi');

-The `fscache.root` function allows you to change the storage location, which by default is set at `tmp/` in the current directory.
+The `fscache.root` function allows you to change the storage location, which by default is set at `tmp` in the current directory.

     fscache.root('/path/to/cache');
     current_root = fscache.root;

-The `fscache.hash` function controls whether to add a hash in the storage path.
+The `fscache.hash` function controls how to generate a storage path.
+By default, fscache generates a storage path with at most 256 hash entries in each collection.
+When the number of cache entries are smaller than ~1000, it is probably better to turn off the hash function.
-Recommendend to set true when the cache entries exceed ~1000.
-Default is true.
-FSCACHE internally uses Java when the hash feature is enabled.

-    fscache.hash(true);
     fscache.hash(false);